mumar112/olist-data-pipeline/README.md

 •	Which states have the most customers and highest order values?
 •	What is the average delivery time and how does it vary by state?
 •	What payment methods do customers prefer?
-•	How do review scores correlate with delivery performance?

 Tech Stack and Project Structure